 When it comes to the question of reservations, you might say that many restaurant owners have ... well ... reservations about taking them.
 Many establishments don't take them at all.
 Some allow call-ahead seating.
 Other restaurants seat by reservation exclusively.
 They are so popular, they don’t have room for walk-in seating.
 Many fall somewhere in between.

 There is no right or wrong answer for whether to take reservations.
 It all depends on the type of restaurant concept, the size of your dining room, and the impression you want to give customers.
 Reservations are often associated with fine dining—when was the last time you had to make reservations at your local diner for lunch?
 Regardless of the type of restaurant you own, you should weigh the advantages and disadvantages of different booking approaches for yourself.

-The Pros and Cons of Restaurant Reservations
+The Benefits of Restaurant Reservations

-The Benefits and Drawbacks of Restaurant Reservations
+The Drawbacks of Restaurant Reservations

 Avoid Overbooking Reservations